kimdanny/blog/_posts/trading-diary/2020-09-10-trading-log.md

 States are flipping!
 Nikola and GM saw their golden day after they've announced the cooperation, but now Tesla's winning...lol classic market

 ## 11 SEP 2020
-SOLD GRAF at \$29 (on a downward move) with 50% overall profit, and
+SOLD GRAF at 29 dollars (on a downward move) with 50% overall profit, and
-SOLD NNOX at \$55 (on a upward move) with 20% profit, which I reached in just 2 days.
+SOLD NNOX at 55 dollars (on a upward move) with 20% profit, which I reached in just 2 days.

 **Why did I sell GRAF**
 Originally, GRAF was bought for a long-term investment as I evaluated Velodyne's value way much higher than its stock price.